GW-BIC/Resources/README.md

 # Other

 - [SteamPipe](https://steampipe.io) - A Command Line tool that allows the use of SQL to access popular cloud services as well as useful APIs (Twitter, Reddit etc...)
+- [Penpot](https://penpot.app) - Open-Source Design app, may be helpful for designing presentations, figures etc